wimglenn/djangorestframework-queryfields/docs/faq.rst

 Now request like ``GET /things/?exclude=key2|key3`` instead of the default ``GET /things/?fields!=key2,key3``.

-*New in v1.1.0*: These options may also be changed in the Django settings module, for example:
+*New in v1.1.0*: The Django settings module may also be used, for example:

 .. code-block:: python

+    # in settings.py
     DRF_QUERYFIELDS_INCLUDE_ARG_NAME = 'gimme'
     DRF_QUERYFIELDS_EXCLUDE_ARG_NAME = 'omit'
     DRF_QUERYFIELDS_DELIMITER = '+'